swanchain/go-swan-sdk/doc/api.md

 | instanceType | `string` | The type of instance to be used for the task.                        |

 Out:
-### PaymentResult
-The `PaymentResult` struct represents the response returned after creating a task.

 | Field Name  | Type                                  | Description                               |
 | ----------- | ------------------------------------- | ----------------------------------------- |